-Canadian woman seeks euthanasia due to long Covid
+Canadian woman seeks euthanasia after two years with long Covid

 "When support is not coming, things aren't going to change.
 It seems irrational to put myself through that just to die in the end."

-Since "long Covid" is not clearly outlined in the Ontario Disability Support Program, Thompson said it was unclear whether she would qualify, and the process could take years.
+Since "long Covid" is not clearly outlined in the Ontario Disability Support Programme, Thompson said it was unclear whether she would qualify, and the process could take years.

 Even if she was eligible, Thompson said the maximum monthly amount of $C1169 would at best cover her rent.